Force over Distance: Chapter 52

 Young leaned against the back wall of the infirmary, arms crossed.

-Rush leveled an eloquent glare at Telford, shut his eyes, and attuned his thoughts to the energy signature of the small, nearly featureless Ancient tech he held.
+Rush leveled an eloquent glare at Telford, shut his eyes, and attuned his thoughts to the energy signature of the Ancient tech he held.
 The Research Team had found the device in the neural interface room.
 It came in two pieces that looked like stones, ground smooth in an alien river bed, eons back, galaxies ago.

 But they weren’t stones.